 13 In the outline of the 2019 Refinement approved by the IPCC at its 44th Session in Bangkok, Thailand in October 2016, refinement was requested to update CO2 emission factors for land converted to flooded land (Wetlands) and to develop, on the basis of comprehensive review of available literature, consistent methodologies that take into account factoring out of emissions and removals that would otherwise occur in the absence of the flooded area for estimating CO2 and CH4 emissions from flooded lands (both land converted to flooded land and flooded land remaining flooded land).
 Methods have been developed to comply with the direction from the 44th Session of the IPCC.
-These methods provide transparency in terms of
+These methods provide transparency in terms of the total emissions from Flooded Land following the Managed Land Proxy, which is consistent with other methodologies for the AFOLU sector, and an optional method to develop indicative estimates of the anthropogenic component of total emissions for both Flooded Land Remaining Flooded Land Converted to Flooded Land.

-- 414 Livestock and manure management: Tier 1 emission factors have been updated considering current 415 productivity data and integrating differential emission factors and for high and low productivity systems.
-416 Further, for major animal categories, Tier 1 parameters such as enteric fermentation EFs, volatile solids and 417 nitrogen excretion are derived based on consistent data sources.
-The Tier 1 method to estimate CH4 emissions 418 from manure management has been updated for consistency with N2O emissions.
-Certain Tier 2 parameters 419 have been refined.
-The methane conversion rate (Y_m) for cattle and buffalo, varies based on animal diet and 420 level of productivity.
-The methane conversion factor (MCF) for animal waste management systems are 421 presented based on climatic regions, as opposed to annual temperatures and a simple calculation model for 422 deriving the MCF based on monthly temperature regimes has been presented.
-Finally, improved guidance has 423 been developed for the treatment of nitrogen transfers among livestock emission source categories and 424 transfers to agricultural soils.
-(Chapter 10) - Soil N2O: Tier 1 estimates have been updated based on the latest science for direct and indirect emission factors.
+emissions from manure management has been updated for consistency with N_2O emissions.
+Certain Tier 2 parameters have been refined.
+The methane conversion rate (Y_m) for cattle and buffalo, varies based on animal diet and level of productivity.
+The default methane conversion factor (MCF) values for animal waste management systems are presented based on climatic regions, as opposed to annual temperatures, and a simple calculation model for deriving the MCF based on monthly temperature regimes has been presented.
+Finally, improved guidance has been developed for the treatment of nitrogen transfers among livestock emission source categories and transfers to agricultural soils.
+(Chapter 10)

+- Soil N2O: Tier 1 estimates have been updated based on the latest science for direct and indirect emission factors.
 A key development is the disaggregation of emission factors by climate region.
 (Chapter 11) - Harvested wood products (HWPs): The methods and equations in the 2006 IPCC Guidelines have been updated.
 The updated methods and equations better help inventory compilers to include the HWP pool estimates in greenhouse gas inventories using any of the approaches: 'stock-change' approach, 'production' approach, 'simple-decay' and 'atmospheric-flow' approach.
 (Chapter 12)

-431 Volume 5 (Waste)
+Volume 5 (Waste)